saigerutherford/fetal-code/README.md

 **code -->** this directiory contains all necessary scripts for running the pretrained model (`createMasks.py`), or training your own model (`buildModel.py` and `trainModel.py`).  code/FullFetalPreprocessPipeline.sh --> Example pipeline using auto-mask and FSL. s02_automask.sh is an example of how to activate virtual environment and run get masks using the pre-trained model. **Work in progress, not fully tested or setup without hard-coded paths**.

-**figures -->** Jupyter notebook used to make the figures in the manuscript.
+**figures -->** Jupyter notebook(s) used to make the figures in the manuscript.

 **summaries -->** Contains the summaries for both models described above (in the checkpoints directory description) that can be viewed using tensorboard.
+10/17/19 update: tensorboard is not correctly loading the summaries.
 `tensorboard --logdir=summaries/model_name`

 ### Installation & Requirements